-In the fifth session of the Foundations of Racial Equity Series, we will deepen our understanding of where and how identity-based assumptions and inequities are often baked into organizational policies and norms.
+In the fifth session of the 2025 Foundations of Racial Equity (FRE) series, we will deepen our understanding of where and how identity-based assumptions and inequities are often baked into organizational policies and norms.

 In this highly experiential session, participants will engage in conversation and activities to practice noticing and linking patterns around identity to policies and practices that could be greatly improved to be more expansive and inclusive.